Optimize SVGs for Speed and Performance: A Complete Guide for Web & App Developers

 Beyond optimization, how you deliver SVGs matters for global performance:

-Ensure your server applies Gzip or Brotli compression to SVG files.
+- Serve Compressed Assets: Ensure your server applies Gzip or Brotli compression to SVG files.
 Their text-based nature allows for compression ratios of 70-80% or more.

-Serve SVGs from a global CDN to reduce latency for international users.
+- Use a Content Delivery Network (CDN): Serve SVGs from a global CDN to reduce latency for international users.

-For icon systems, combine multiple icons into a single sprite sheet.
+- Consider SVG Sprites: For icon systems, combine multiple icons into a single sprite sheet.
 This reduces HTTP requests, though the initial file may be larger.
 Modern build tools can automate sprite generation.

 Core Optimization Tools